 XVI.
 Questions and Answers on Dissecting the Essence of Paul

-Answer: Although Paul’s words are written in the Bible, that does not mean they’re God’s words because the Bible was composed by people.
-It was not directly composed by God.
-The Bible was not composed by Lord Jesus, and it was definitely not composed by the Holy Spirit.
-Can something composed by men be free of errors?
-Jehovah’s words in the Bible, Jehovah’s words to the prophets and Lord Jesus’s words, those are the words of God.
-God never testified that the Apostles’ words represented His words, nor did He ever testify that the Apostles words were inspired by Him.
+Answer: Although Paul’s words are written in the Bible, that does not mean they’re God’s words.
+This is because the Bible was compiled by man; it was not compiled by Jehovah God, not compiled by the Lord Jesus, and it was definitely not compiled by the Holy Spirit.
+Can something compiled by men be free of errors?
+Jehovah God’s words in the Bible, Jehovah’s words in the Bible, the words Jehovah God instructed to the prophets, and the Lord Jesus’ words, those are the words of God.
+God never testified that the apostles’ words represented His words, nor did He ever testify that the apostles’ words were inspired by Him.
 “All scripture is given by inspiration of God.”
 Paul said this.
-The Holy Spirit never testified to that effect, nor did Lord Jesus.
+The Holy Spirit never testified to that effect, nor did the Lord Jesus.
 Only Paul said that.
 Therefore, his words hold no weight!
-In the age of the apostles, their letters were distributed to churches throughout the world.
-Back then, people only said those were Brother Paul’s words or Brother Peter’s words.
-They all knew those letters were written by men.
-No one said that those letters should be treated as the words of God.
+In the age of the apostles, when their letters were distributed to churches, the people only said those were Brother Paul’s words or Brother Peter’s words.
+They all knew the apostles’ letters were man’s words.
+No one treated those letters as the words of God.
 That is a historical fact that no one can deny!
-In the Age of Grace, only Lord Jesus was the incarnation of God.
-Only Lord Jesus espoused the words of God.
+In the Age of Grace, only the Lord Jesus was the incarnate God.
+Only the Lord Jesus expressed the words of God.
 The apostles were merely people being used by the Lord; their words are the words of men and only represent their personal interpretations and experiences of God’s words.
-Even if their words were inspired by the enlightenment of the Holy Spirit, you cannot say they’re the words of God.
+Even if their words contain the enlightenment of the Holy Spirit, you cannot say they’re the words of God.
 Paul himself didn’t dare say his words were the words of God or inspired by God.
-He didn’t dare say he represented the words of Lord Jesus.
-Therefore, if we say Paul’s words are God’s words just because they are written in the Bible, if we follow and pursue them as if they were God’s words, that is wrong!
+He didn’t dare say he talked on behalf of the Lord Jesus.
+Therefore, if we say Paul’s words are God’s words and follow and pursue them as if they were God’s requirement, just because they are written in the Bible, that is wrong!

 from the movie script of Stinging Memories